dccuchile/wefe/doc/api.rst

 WEFE API
 ####################

-This is the api of WEFE
+This is the documentation of the api of WEFE.
+Next, the main classes:

 .. currentmodule:: wefe